qianjzhang/DMAC/README.md

 # Data Management and Analysis Core
-Shiny app is created by Kai and Marina.
+A shiny app for converting mass spectrometry data is created by Kai and Marina.